-Staying connected to—and gaining acceptance of—their friends.
 Let’s be honest: middle school girls care more about their friends’ opinions than really anything else.
 Middle school can be a particularly difficult time for girls, especially because of the frequent rotations into and out of friend circles, the emergence of strong personalities, and newly formulated cliques and social hierarchies.
-Many tween and young teens feel an incessant need to keep connected to friendships.
-Regardless if they are healthy or not.
+Many tween teens feel an incessant need to keep connected to friendships, even unhealthy ones.
 That means they do stuff that their parents don’t understand.

-As parents, it’s our job to help them understand what is going on with their bodies and that development is different for every person.
-But don’t focus too much on her particular body, because no young girl wants to be noticed for what she doesn’t like about her appearance.
+As parents, it’s our job to help them to understand what is going on with their bodies and to explain that development is different for every person.
+Warning: don’t focus too much on her particular body, because no young girl wants to be noticed for what she doesn’t like about her appearance.